nimadastmalchi/Scramboard-app/server/BRD.md

   in a channel, it displays a notification to users in that channel without moving the existing messages on the page.
 Users may click on the notification to load the new messages.

-- Other features not listed here are not in scope, like @-mentioning users, avatars, rich text or the like.